 SQI schools are considered specialty schools.
 The difference between SQI and ASI schools is that SQI schools are MOS-specific.
 For example, an Infantryman cannot attend Court Reporter School, but an Army paralegal can.
 Not every MOS offers specialty SQI schools.
 Additionally, some SQI schools are only open to ASI holders, as is the case with Special Forces Underwater Operations School; only qualified Special Forces Soldiers may attend.

-The U.S. Army Medical Department Center and School Health Readiness Center of Excellence (AMEDDC&S), located at Fort Sam Houston, TX is the largest medical education and training campus in the world producing nearly 35,000 medical profession graduates every year.
-315 programs of instruction covering the entire range of Army Medical Department Corps: Medical, Dental, Army Nurse, Veterinary, Medical Service, and Army Medical Specialist Corps are taught.
+The U.S. Army Medical Center of Excellence, or MEDCoE, located at Fort Sam Houston, TX is the largest medical education and training campus in the world producing nearly 30,000 medical profession graduates every year.
+360 programs of instruction covering the entire range of Army Medical Department Corps: Medical, Dental, Army Nurse, Veterinary, Medical Service, and Army Medical Specialist Corps are taught.

 Helps Soldiers develop the skills to promote equality throughout the Army and to prevent, reduce, or eliminate discriminatory practices.
 The curriculum develops a base of knowledge and skills that allow graduates to assess human relations climates in the organizations they serve, and to provide advice and assistance to Commanders to prevent, reduce or eliminate discriminatory practices.